 - 3.3.2.
 To facilitate the comparison with the AFCD long-term monitoring results, the encounter rates were also calculated for the present quarter using both primary and secondary survey effort.
-The encounter rates of sightings (STG) and dolphins (ANI) in NWL were 0.41 sightings and 1.02 dolphins per 100 km of survey effort respectively, while the encounter rates of sightings (STG) and dolphins (ANI) in NEL were both nil for this quarter. - 3.3.3.
-In NEL, the average dolphin encounter rates (both STG and ANI) in the present three-month impact monitoring period were both zero with no on-effort sighting being made, and such near-absence of dolphins in NEL have been consistently recorded in past quarters of HKLR03/TMCLKL monitoring since HKLR03 construction began in late 2012 (Table 4).
+For this quarter, the encounter rates of sightings (STG) and dolphins (ANI) in NWL were 0.40 sightings and 0.80 dolphins per 100 km of survey effort respectively, while the encounter rates of sightings (STG) and dolphins (ANI) in NEL were 0.35 sightings and 0.35 dolphins per 100 km of survey effort respectively. - 3.3.3.
+In NEL, the average dolphin encounter rates (both STG and ANI) in the present three-month impact monitoring period were both 0.48 at exceptionally low level (note: the sighting of this lone animal was extremely rare in NEL), and such near-absence of dolphins in NEL have been consistently recorded in past quarters of HKLR03/TMCLKL monitoring since HKLR03 construction began in late 2012 (Table 4).
 This is a serious concern as the dolphin occurrence in NEL in the past eight years have remained nil when compared to the baseline period.
 Dolphins have been virtually absent from NEL waters since the second half of 2015, despite consistent and intensive survey effort being conducted in this survey area.

 Table 4.
-Comparison of average dolphin encounter rates in Northeast Lantau survey area from all spring quarters of impact monitoring period and baseline monitoring period (Note: encounter rates deduced from the baseline monitoring period have been recalculated based only on survey effort and on-effort sighting data made along the primary transect lines under favourable conditions; ± denotes the standard deviation of the average encounter rates)
+Comparison of average dolphin encounter rates in Northeast Lantau survey area from all spring quarters of impact monitoring period and baseline monitoring period (Note: encounter rates deduced from the baseline monitoring period have been recalculated based only on survey effort and on-effort sighting data made along the primary transect lines under favourable conditions; $\pm$ denotes the standard deviation of the average encounter rates)